Alan258IMP/DataCollection_AICore/README.md

 ## Milestone 5: Testing

 I tested all the methods of VNDBScraper class with the built-in unittest module and made sure that all the public methods are running error-free and giving the output as intended.
+For example I confirmed the get_info() method correctly gives a list of dictionaries, each encodes all available information for a search result.

+## Milestone 6: Create a docker image to run our scraper

+We created a dockerfile according to the instructions given in [docker_selenium.md](https://aicore-files.s3.amazonaws.com/Foundations/DevOps/docker_selenium.md) and built a docker image to run our scraper.

+The command used are as follows: